 In addition to his aforementioned academic affiliations, Koven regularly instructs Combating Terrorism Seminars at the Federal Law Enforcement Training Center in Charleston, SC.
-He has also lectured during Joint Special Operations University's Special Operations Forces Interagency Collaboration Course, and overseas as part of the Diplomatic Security Service's Global Anti-terrorism Training Assistance/Special Program for Embassy Augmentation and Response Executive Forum on Foreign Terrorist Fighters Consultation.
-In addition, Koven teaches at the National Reconnaissance Office as part of the Executive Master of Public Management Program.
+He has also lectured during Joint Special Operations University's Special Operations Forces Interagency Collaboration Course, the Defense Intelligence Agency's Advanced Counterterrorism Analyst Course and overseas as part of the Diplomatic Security Service's Global Anti-terrorism Training Assistance/Special Program for Embassy Augmentation and Response Executive Forum on Foreign Terrorist Fighters Consultation.
+In addition, Koven has taught at the National Reconnaissance Office as part of the Executive Master of Public Management Program.
 Moreover, he is also a frequent presenter during the various lecture series and conferences curated by the Strategic Multi-layer Assessment Branch of the DoD, as well as to myriad other U.S. government and university audiences.
-Moreover, Koven routinely provides terrorism analysis on national and international media broadcasts.
+Finally, Koven routinely provides terrorism analysis on national and international media broadcasts.